Gileno29/bank-account/README.md

 # Bank Account!

-A litle system developed in Java to simulate a bank account create, this project was developed to remember begginer conceps about Java.
+A little system developed in Java to simulate a bank account create, this project was developed to remember begginer conceps about Java.

 ## Folder Structure